hashCon-spr/windows-detector/README.md

 how run this program

-1. enter to dist folder
+1. go to dist folder
 2. run the antivirus_detector.exe